marik-yakovlev/frontend-project-lvl1/README.md

 List of games:

-• brain-calc.
+• calculator.
 This game is about arithmetic expressions that need to be calculated.

-• brain-progression.
+• progression.
 This game is about finding missing numbers in a sequence of numbers.

-• brain-even.
+• even.
 Determining an even number.

-• brain-GCD.
+• gsd.
 Determining the greatest common divisor.

-• brain-GCD.
+• prime.
 Determining a prime number.

 Installation: